Skip to content

 5. Update governor configuration:

-sudo nano /etc/oberon-config.yaml
+sudo nano /etc/cyan-skillfish-governor-smu/config.toml

-# Update to use extended range
+# Update safe-points to include extended range frequencies

-sudo systemctl restart oberon-governor
+sudo systemctl restart cyan-skillfish-governor-smu

 Maximum Performance: